Leviathanium/Template.over/README.md

 ## What are Overlays?

-Overlays are system-specific transparent PNG images that can be displayed over games to show button mappings, game information, or decorative elements.
+Overlays are system-specific transparent PNG images that can be displayed over games to show decorative elements.

 ## Directory Structure